getml/getml.com/src/docs/user_guide/concepts/getml_suite/index.md

 ### Logging

-The engine keeps a log about what it is currently doing.
+The Engine keeps a log about what it is currently doing.

-The easiest way to view the log is to click the '<> Log' tab in the sidebar of the [getML monitor][monitor].
-The engine will also output its log to the command line when it is started using the command-line interface.
+The easiest way to view the log is to click the '<> Log' tab in the sidebar of the [getML Monitor][Monitor].
+The Engine will also output its log to the command line when it is started using the command-line interface.

 [](){#getml-suite-python-api}
 ## Python API

-Control the engine with the getML Python API, which provides handlers to the objects in the engine and all other necessary tools for end-to-end data science projects.
+Control the Engine with the getML Python API, which provides handlers to the objects in the Engine and all other necessary tools for end-to-end data science projects.
 For an in-depth read about its individual classes and methods, check out the [Python API documentation][python-api-reference].

 !!! note
-    - The classes in the Python API act as handles to objects in the getML engine.
+    - The classes in the Python API act as handles to objects in the getML Engine.
     - When you connect to or create a project:
-        - The API establishes a socket connection to the engine through a determined port.
+        - The API establishes a socket connection to the Engine through a determined port.
-        - All subsequent commands are sent to the engine via this connection.
+        - All subsequent commands are sent to the Engine via this connection.

 ### Setup new project
-Set a project in the getML engine using [`set_project()`][getml.engine.set_project].
+Set a project in the getML Engine using [`set_project()`][getml.engine.set_project].

 ```python
 import getml